hienpro0123/fashion-ecomerce-web/README.md

 ### Admin Dashboard

 * **Inventory Management** – Create, read, update, delete (CRUD) products, including images and metadata such as keywords, sizes, colors, featured/recommended flags.

+* **Chat widget administration** – Chat logic is purely client‑side; no admin controls exist but the code demonstrates extensible AI integration.
 * **User Management** – Promote normal users to admins by editing the Firestore role field.
 * **Order Tracking** – Placeholder component indicating where order tracking could be implemented.
 * **Revenue Analytics** – Basic subtotal calculations in the checkout flow; full analytics would be an extension.